pgbouncer/pgbouncer/doc/usage.md

    number is limited by the `max_prepared_statements` setting.

 id
-:   Unique ID for this connection.
+:   Unique ID for server.

 #### SHOW CLIENTS